stefanghenescu/Project-GwentStone-Lite/README.md

 It is divided into three sub-packages:

 - **`heroes`**:
-  Contains type of heroes classes that define each one's ability.
-Classes include:
+  Contains type of hero classes that define each one's ability.
+Classes included:
   - **`EmpressThorina`**
   - **`GeneralKocioraw`**
   - **`KingMudface`**